-All objectives (provincial and CAAQS) for NO2 were achieved at all monitoring locations throughout 2022.
-The northern air zone is in the green management level, and the other two air zones are in the yellow management level.
+All objectives (provincial and CAAQS) for NO2 were achieved at all monitoring locations throughout 2023.
+The northern air zone is in the green management level, the central air zone in the yellow management level, and the southern air zone in the orange management level.
 Overall, results are very good.
 Locations with higher population density experienced higher values (but still very good relative to the objectives).